Does the Security Council integrate Women, Peace and Security issues into country-level action?

 In 2016, it has met on a bi-monthly basis to discuss countries on the Council’s agenda including: Afghanistan, the Central African Republic, Iraq and Mali.

-In 2017, it is meeting to discuss the situations in Yemen, Mali, Iraq and the Lake Chad Basin.
+In 2017, it has met to discuss the situations in Yemen, Mali, Iraq and the Lake Chad Basin.